 See below to access the latest Wayne County Report Card, or a summary table of "Hard Facts" impacting this particular part of our region.

-Stay tuned for a printable pdf summary of how Wayne County is performing on all ACT Rochester indicators, due in June 2019.
+Stay tuned for a printable pdf summary of how Wayne County is performing on all ACT Rochester indicators, due summer 2019.

 The Wayne County Report Card aggregates data from more than 100 community indicators on the site and use symbols, colors and arrows to provide a quick, at-a-glance overview of the well-being of the county.
 This data covers each of ACT Rochester's nine topic groups.
 Click on the picture below for the full report.